What does Washington’s offense do well? We’ll find out Saturday night in Arizona

 As for everything else?
 The outlook isn’t so sunny.

-Take UW’s red zone efficiency, for example.
-A season ago, the Huskies converted just 56.45% of their red zone trips into touchdowns, which ranked 105th nationally and ninth in the Pac-12.
-Washington’s coaches went to work in the offseason addressing the issue, and Chris Petersen said more than once that they had a plan — though details were understandably elusive — for red zone improvement.
+Take UW’s red-zone efficiency, for example.
+A season ago, the Huskies converted just 56.45% of their red-zone trips into touchdowns, which ranked 105th nationally and ninth in the Pac-12.
+Washington’s coaches went to work in the offseason addressing the issue, and Chris Petersen said more than once that they had a plan — though details were understandably elusive — for red-zone improvement.

 But halfway through the regular season, the same problems persist.
-UW is currently converting 52 percent of its red zone trips into touchdowns, which sits 103rd nationally and 10th in the Pac-12.
+UW is converting 52% of its red-zone trips into touchdowns, which sits 103rd nationally and 10th in the Pac-12.

 So, even worse.

 And what about third downs?
-A year ago, Washington was one of the best third down offenses in the country.
-First-year coordinator Bush Hamdan’s group converted 45.36% of its third down attempts, which ranked 22nd nationally and tops in the Pac-12.
+A year ago, Washington was one of the best third-down offenses in the country.
+First-year coordinator Bush Hamdan’s group converted 45.36% of its third-down attempts, which ranked 22nd nationally and tops in the Pac-12.

 But you get where we’re going here.

-So, all of this brings us back to the beginning:
+So all of this brings us back to the beginning:

 What does Washington’s offense do well?

-“You’d like to think we can run the ball a little bit, and we’ve got to get the pass game going a little bit more,” Petersen said in response to that question on Thursday.
+“You’d like to think we can run the ball a little bit, and we’ve got to get the pass game going a little bit more,” Petersen said in response to that question Thursday.

 Indeed, a theme on Montlake this week has been Washington’s renewed need to “play to its strengths.”
 That means running the football with Salvon Ahmed and Sean McGrew (but not the injured Richard Newton) behind an experienced offensive line.
 It means involving two of the best tight ends in the conference, Hunter Bryant and Cade Otton.
 It means allowing junior quarterback Jacob Eason to deliver throws on time in play-action.

 “I always think the pass game, it’s an 11-man job, and it’s never one position (that’s to blame),” said Hamdan, when asked about UW’s inconsistent wide receivers.
 “It could be a lot of things.
 But overall, we’ve got to play to our strengths.
 That’s the biggest thing.
-Whatever we got to do to win football games, that’s what we’re going to do.”
+Whatever we’ve got to do to win football games, that’s what we’re going to do.”

 “What would you describe as your strengths right now?” a reporter countered.

-“We’ve got to rely on what we can do up front, and our tight end play and those guys and the ability to run it and create explosives on the outside,” Hamdan said.
+“We’ve got to rely on what we can do up front, and our tight-end play and those guys and the ability to run it and create explosives on the outside,” Hamdan said.
 “We have to stay balanced, and we know that.
 We’re going to do whatever it takes to win football games, and right now that’s playing to our strengths.”

-When asked to define Washington’s offensive identity on Wednesday, Eason said that “we’re trying to be an attacking offense.
+When asked to define Washington’s offensive identity, Eason said that “we’re trying to be an attacking offense.
 We want to attack, and I just think we have to be a little bit more consistent in our play.
 We’re trying to attack and score points, and obviously last week that didn’t happen.”

 Likewise, Ahmed added that “I think we’re a very explosive team.
 I know last week (in the 23-13 loss to Stanford) it wasn’t the best showing of being explosive.
 It was a weird game.
 But I think we’re an explosive team that can go out there and make plays.
-We’ve got one of the best o-lines in the country.
+We’ve got one of the best O-lines in the country.
 We’ve got one of the best quarterbacks in the country.
 We’ve got one of the best running back groups in the country and one of the best receiving groups in the country.”

 Now, the numbers may not support all of those assertions.
 But it’s clear Washington wants to attack.
 It wants to be explosive.